Machine Learning Assessment: implications to cybersecurity: Nonparametric Methods for Estimating the AUC of a Classification Rule

 \section{Nonparametric Methods for Estimating the AUC of a Classification Rule}

-In the present section, we extend the study carried out in \cite{Efron1983EstimatingTheError,Efron1997ImprovementsOnCross}, and summarized in Section \ref{subsec:estimating}, to construct nonparametric estimators for the AUC analogue to those of the error rate.
-Previous experimental and comparative studies have been conducted by considering the $.632$ bootstrap and the LOOCV \citep{Yousef2004ComparisonOf,Sahiner2001ResamplingSchemes,Sahiner2008ClassifierPerformance} with no enough theoretical justification.
-We provide here a full account of the different versions of bootstrap estimators reviewed in Section~\ref{subsec:estimating} and show how they can be formally extended to estimate the AUC.
+In the present section, we extend the study carried out in~\cite{Efron1983EstimatingTheError,Efron1997ImprovementsOnCross}, and summarized in Sec.~\ref{subsec:estimating}, to construct nonparametric estimators for the AUC (a two-sample statistic) analogue to those of the error rate (a one-sample statistic).
+Although some previous experimental comparative studies~\citep{Yousef2004ComparisonOf,Sahiner2001ResamplingSchemes,Sahiner2008ClassifierPerformance} were conducted to compare some of these resampling-based AUC estimators, in particular the .632 versions, there was no theoretical justification of using these estimators for the AUC.
+We provide here a full account of the different versions of bootstrap estimators reviewed in Sec.~\ref{subsec:estimating} and show how they can be formally extended to estimate the AUC.